 3. What are you hoping to accomplish?

 With LittleWomen.com I want to build a brand that becomes a household name for women with small cup sizes and – equally importantly – that women who aren’t our cup sized customers know about us and tell their friends about our specialism.

 With my other businesses I just (!) want them to succeed, to flourish, to offer quality employment to people and to do good in the world!
-I’m a director of a tech app which can and will revolutionize shift management and save companies (including my beloved NHS) millions of pounds/dollars/euros; with my restaurant I want to bring Nepalese food products, spices and flavours to people, and to serve great food in the restaurant itself.
+I’m a director of a tech app that can and will revolutionize shift management and save companies (including my beloved NHS) millions of pounds/dollars/euros; with my restaurant, I want to bring Nepalese food products, spices and flavours to people, and to serve great food in the restaurant itself.